michaelhu714/Fish-App-GO/README.md

 # 📖 How to Play:

-Objective: Work with your team to steal your opponents' cards, figure out your teammates' hands, and score 5 sets to win.
+Objective: Work with your team to steal your opponent's cards, figure out your teammate's hands, and score 5 sets to win.
 # 🏁 Setup:
 - Players: 2 teams of 3 (6 players total).
 > Card Sets: